 Background: Evidence-based national recommendations are provided for services underpinning care for people with ADHD in the United Kingdom (UK) by the National Institute for Health and Care Excellence (NICE).
 Despite these guidelines, ADHD is under-identified, under-diagnosed and under-treated treated in the UK, similarly to other countries.
 Many of those seeking help for ADHD face prejudice, extremely long waiting lists, and patchy or unavailable services.
 Those who struggle to access clinical support turn to service-user support groups and/or private healthcare for help.

-Methods: A group of UK experts representing clinical and healthcare providers from private and public healthcare, ADHD patient groups, educational and occupational specialists met to discuss the shortfall in ADHD service provision.
+Methods: A group of UK experts representing clinical and healthcare providers from private and public healthcare, ADHD patient groups, educational and occupational specialists, met to discuss the shortfall in ADHD service provision.
 Discussions explored causes of under-diagnosis, examined biases operating across referral, diagnosis and treatment, and solutions to manage these issues.

 Results: The current report describes cultural and structural barriers that operate at all levels of the healthcare system which result in a de-prioritisation of ADHD.
 Services for ADHD are either insufficient or unavailable in many regions, and problems with services provision have intensified as a result of the response to the COVID-19 pandemic, which has seen ADHD being further de-prioritised with many ADHD services being paused or delayed.
 Research has established a range of long-term adverse outcomes of untreated ADHD, which come at a considerable cost to society.
 The long-term personal, social, health and overall economic costs of untreated ADHD are high.
 The consensus group called for training across professions for those who may come into contact with people with ADHD, an increase in funding, commissioning and monitoring to improve service provision overall, and streamlined communication between health services to support better outcomes of people with ADHD.